Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Concluding remarks

 \section{Concluding remarks}

-Westervelt's equation is found to possess six conservation laws of low-order, four of which are local while the other two are nonlocal.
+The dissipative Westervelt equation \eqref{Weqn} is found to possess six conservation laws of low-order, four of which are local while the other two are nonlocal.
 These conservation laws describe conserved quantities related to the net mass and weighted net mass displaced by sound waves.

-In the undamped case, Westervelt's equation is further found to possess three conservation laws of first order.
+In the undamped case, equation \eqref{Weqn} is further found to possess three nonlocal conservation laws of first order.
 One of these conservation laws describes a family of generalized energy-momentum quantities which includes energy and momentum as special cases.
 The other two conservation laws describe dilational energy and dilational momentum.

-As a main result, it is shown that the undamped Westervelt's equation can be mapped into a linear wave equation by a contact transformation applied to a potential system which has a Lagrangian formulation.
+As a main result, it is shown that the undamped Westervelt equation can be mapped into a linear equation by a contact (hodograph) transformation applied to a potential system which has a Lagrangian formulation.
 Through this mapping, the undamped equation inherits several ``hidden'' (nonlocal) variational structures: a Lagrangian, a Hamiltonian, and a Noether operator.
-Additionally, the Lie point symmetries of the linear wave equation give rise to recursion operators and associated hierarchies of symmetries and conservation laws, which are inherited by the undamped equation.
-It is remarkable that one of the hierarchies turns out to be local, namely, consisting of higher-order local symmetries and higher-order local conservation laws.
-The general solution of the linear wave equation is derived by Fourier transform, and this leads to an algebraic system whose solution implicitly yields the general solution of the undamped Westervelt's equation.
-Several examples of exact solutions of the undamped equation are derived from this mapping.
+Additionally, the Lie point symmetries of the linear equation give rise to recursion operators and associated hierarchies of symmetries and conservation laws, which are inherited by the undamped equation.
+It is remarkable that one of the inherited hierarchies turns out to be local, namely, consisting of higher-order local symmetries and higher-order local conservation laws.

+Several aspects can be pursued further: exploration of more features of the hierarchies of symmetries and conservation laws and their physical meaning; use of the symmetries to derive exact solutions of both the dissipative and undamped Westervelt equation; use of the conservation laws to study analysis of solutions.

-All of the results obtained in the present paper are intended to illustrate the numerous useful applications of modern symmetry analysis for studying nonlinear wave equations in the example of nonlinear acoustic models in 1D.
-Several parts of these results can be pursued more deeply, especially the derivation of more exact solutions from the mapping to a linear wave equation in the undamped case, as well as the detailed features of the hierarchies of symmetries and conservation laws.
+All of the results obtained in the present paper illustrate the numerous useful applications of modern symmetry analysis for studying nonlinear wave equations.